ScottArbeit/Grace/README.md

 And then you get the "squash" vs. "don't squash" debate.
 Sigh.

-Grace simplifies this by breaking these usages out into their own commands:
+Grace simplifies this by breaking these usages out into their own gestures and events:

-- `grace promote` - this is sort-of a merge; it's what you'd get after approving a PR, which Grace calls a  _promotion review_[^pr]
+- `grace checkpoint` - this means "I'm partially done", for you to keep track of your own progress
 - `grace commit` - this is "I'm really done" or "This version is a candidate for promotion"; you'd use a commit for a PR
-- `grace checkpoint` - this means "I'm partially done", for you to keep track of your own progress
+- `grace promote` - this is sort-of a merge; it's what you'd get after approving a PR, which Grace calls a  _promotion review_[^pr]
 - `grace save` - this is used by `grace watch` for saving versions of files between checkpoints, because...

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Green.svg)